 It’s also best to first understand the anatomy of a key because there are several types of best gaming laptops and each type has different anatomy as some have a rubber keyboard while some don’t use a rubber keypad so it’s important to first know the anatomy before starting the repair process.

 It’s also one of the safety measures that you should take, so you should unplug the keyboard from your computer or if you are using a laptop then it’s important to remove its battery before starting any repairing process.
 Remember, there is a significant amount of charge in several parts of a keyboard so it’s important to first unplug your keyboard or remove the laptop battery otherwise it can expose you to some minor risks such as electric shock.

 Do some Basic Cleaning

 Once you have identified the key that is broken or malfunctioned, you should first clean the complete area that surrounds the key, especially if your keyboard is sticky as it will give you some clear visibility while repairing your laptop key.
-You can also use several tools such as a toothpick that we have mentioned above to remove all the dust or black that is stuck around the key because there are some narrow spaces in keyboard where toothpick can be easily reached.
+You can also use several tools such as a toothpick that we have mentioned above to remove all the dust or black that is stuck around the key because there are some narrow spaces in the keyboard where the toothpick can be easily reached.

 Remove the key

 Now you have to pull that particular key that is broken with the help of a tweezer as it can easily help you to pull it gently without breaking any of its parts.
 Once the key is removed, it’s recommended to keep the key in a separate plastic bowl so that it can be e easily found during the replacement process as sometimes due to a messy environment things get missed placed quickly.

 Once the key has been successfully removed, now you have to remove some of its internal parts that include a carriage and keypad.
 Do not forget to note the exact position of all the internal parts so that they can be replaced without any inconvenience.
 You can also take pictures of it so that you can remember easily while placing them back.